alptunga/alptunga.github.io/elastic_installation.md

 -Edit "Path", add "%JAVA_HOME%\bin\" and "%JAVA_HOME%\bin\server\" without quotes.
 -If there is excess comma in any of these values use "Edit" button to set the values.

-elasticsearch.bat || elasticsearch-service*.bat should run fine.
+elasticsearch.bat OR elasticsearch-service*.bat should run fine.